TWINNING

 Interactive Relationships

-We aim to introduce more interactive and interdependent relationships between donors and recipients.
-This will be managed by National and Central Council twinning officers, who will actively:
+Our goal is to foster interactive and interdependent relationships between donors and recipients.
+This is managed by National and Central Council twinning officers, who actively:

 • Encourage conferences to help themselves rather than depending on others;